webmonger/gdkdemo/apidemo/sensordemo/README.md

 ## Position Sensor Demo

-This second GDK sensor demo app
+This second GDK sensor demo app.
 The app "listens" to a position sensor, namely, magnetic field sensor via the `SensorEventListener` interface.
 Unlike the the Motion Sensor Demo Glassware, this example app